 They might not be satisfied with your delivery style and content.
-But what if this disengagement is because of your visual design?
+But what if this disengagement is because of its design?

 Though you may have used a template that appeals to you, you might unknowingly be making it harder for people look at what you’re trying to present.

-To get your message across, it’s imperative to engage this group of people in your discussion.
+To get your message across, it’s imperative to engage the audience in your discussion.

 There’s More of Them Than You Think

-According to the World Health Organization (WHO), “285 million people are estimated to be visually impaired worldwide— 39 million are blind and 246 have low vision, which are caused by uncorrected refractive errors.”
+According to the World Health Organization (WHO), “[In 2015] 285 million people are estimated to be visually impaired worldwide—39 million are blind and 246 have low vision, which are caused by uncorrected refractive errors.”
 This means that your audience might be comprised of both people with normal vision and people with visual impairments.

 Just because they’re not wearing prescription glasses doesn’t mean they’ve got perfect eyesight.
 Some people wear contact lenses or don’t even know they have a problem with their eyes.

-Regardless of what corrective wear they’re using, an audience member’s visual impairment could be why they struggle to understand your presentation.
+Regardless of what corrective wear they’re using, an audience member’s visual impairment could be the reason they struggle to understand your presentation.

 Common Visual Impairments